Employer Insights

 Paid Leave Oregon Overview

-Oregon's new Paid Leave law, formally referred to as Paid Leave Oregon, provides employees throughout the state in companies of any size with up to 12 weeks of paid time off.
+Oregon's Paid Leave law, formally referred to as Paid Leave Oregon, provides employees throughout the state in companies of any size with up to 12 weeks of paid time off.
 The time off is paid for by a newly created state-paid leave fund rather than the employer.
 However, employers still need to understand the responsibilities and requirements under the new paid leave program, as well as contribution rates and payroll requirements for the state-paid leave fund.

-When Does Paid Leave Oregon Start?
+When Did Paid Leave Oregon Start?

-On September 3rd, 2023, employees can start applying for the benefits of the program.
+On September 3rd, 2023, employees could start applying for the benefits of the program.
 Employees who apply for and are approved for the program will be able to take time off from work for health and safety-related reasons while still receiving compensation through the state of Oregon (not the employer directly).

 Paid Leave Oregon Payroll Tax Contribution Rates

 The employee does NOT pay the total contribution rate.
-The contribution rate is split between the employee, and the employer OR the State of Oregon, which is dependent upon on the size of the business.
+The contribution rate is split between the employee, and the employer OR the State of Oregon, which is dependent upon the size of the business.

 The employee contribution is 60% of the total contribution rate.
 In other words, 0.6% of an employee's gross earnings is deducted each pay period and remitted quarterly.